Reception and Year 3 offer day 16 April 2025 - frequently asked questions

 Why am I not guaranteed a place at my local catchment school?

-Why have I been offered a school I did not apply for?
+Why have I been offered a school I did not put on my application form?

 I did not apply, what do I do?